 School associates help student teachers make sense of the vast and complex world of educational practice.
 This means inviting student teachers into your classroom to observe your teaching practice, as well as mentoring and supporting them as they develop their own instructional practice.

 As a school associate, no two days will be the same, but you can expect to:

-- Schedule regular meetings with student teachers to discuss expectations, instructional responsibilities, and their development;
+- Schedule meetings with student teachers to discuss expectations, instructional responsibilities and their development;

-- Share resources and understandings of what you teach, how and why;
+- Share resources and understandings of what, how, and why you teach;

 - Provide ongoing feedback, informally and in writing;

 - Liaise with faculty associates to discuss the extent and nature of the student teacher’s growth.